lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-setting-proxy-tvos.md

 Fortunately, it is possible to proceed using a configuration profile created with **Apple Configurator 2**.
 You can download this tool from the <a href="https://apps.apple.com/us/app/apple-configurator-2/id1037126344?mt=12" target="_blank">Appstore</a>.

-## Configuration profile creation
+## Creating the configuration profile

 Start **Apple Configurator** and create a new profile (**File** > **New Profile**).
 Select the **Wi-Fi** section on the left then hit **Configure**.

-Here enter the name of your network (SSID), the security type (WEP/WPA2/...) and the password of your wireless network.
+Enter the name of your network (SSID), the security type (WEP/WPA2/...) and the password of your wireless network.

 Then set the **Proxy Setup** to **Manual** and use the following values :
 - Host name : _the local IP address of your computer running **mitmproxy**_